Bell-South/wayfinder/README.md

 ## Overview

-The Palantír is an advanced object identification analysis system inspired by the mystical seeing-stones from Tolkien's universe.
+The Wayfinder is an advanced object identification analysis system inspired by the mystical seeing-stones from Tolkien's universe.
 This tool processes JSON annotation files to track objects across multiple images, identifying when the same object appears in different contexts and providing comprehensive insights about your dataset.

 ## 🔍 Key Features